-In portraying briefly the two types of aspirants essaying the definite stage of discipleship, I think we arrive at the root of the vexed question of the acceptance by the Master for intimate personal work of the few instead of the many.
+In briefly portraying the two types of aspirants essaying the definite stage of discipleship, I think we arrive at the root of the vexed question of the acceptance by the Master for intimate personal work of the few instead of the many.
 It explains the rigorousness of the demand of the Masters pertaining to acceptance.
-If the material offered has not reached maturity and strength, has not versatility and responsiveness and fullness of experience and understanding upon the several planes of life; if the incipient elements of the technique are not present as a result of the systematic cultivation of every aspect of the constitution, through secret vigil and worldly warfare and the ceaseless wrestling of flesh and blood and cosmic emotion in the world of form, of openeyed encounter with high and low, and the steady ascension of the whole life inwardly to the plane of the soul - that does not signify defeat, is not a cause for discouragement, provides no basis for honest criticism.
-It means that all these factors must be present in the subtle apparatus of the inner man before a Master can avail himself of its use; and the aspirant himself will be the first to realize and acknowledge this when the time comes to accept the responsibility and accomplish the work which falls to the lot of the tried and accepted disciple.
+If the material offered has not reached maturity and strength, does not have versatility, responsiveness, and fullness of experience and understanding upon the several planes of life, and if the incipient elements of the technique are not present as a result of the systematic cultivation of every aspect of the constitution through secret vigil and worldly warfare as well as the ceaseless wrestling of flesh, blood, and cosmic emotion in the world of form, open-eyed encounters with highs and lows, and the steady ascension of the whole life inwardly to the plane of the soul, that does not signify defeat.
+It is not a cause for discouragement, and it provides no basis for honest criticism.
+It means that all of these factors must be present in the subtle apparatus of the inner person before a Master can avail themselves of its use.
+The aspirant themselves will be the first to realize and acknowledge this when the time comes to accept the responsibility and accomplish the work which falls to the lot of the tried and accepted disciple.